austinfreenet/afn-docs/afn_pxe_boot_server.md

 As an aside I ran `mkwinpeimg --iso --windows-dir=/home/tubaman/.gvfs/smb-share:server=taradinas.plni.info,share=boot /tmp/winpe_win10.iso` which may have created a network-enabled winpe image also.
 We may want to test that later.

 Next we need to move this from my laptop to the Pi.

+## 2020-2-18

+With Patrick's help I'm copying all the config from /etc/dnsmasq.d and /srv/tftp to the Raspberry Pi.
+I've also enabled ssh on the Pi to help with debugging.